Iombp/Cookie_Clicker_Bot/README.md

 # Cookie Clicker Bot
 ### This script is designed to automate Cookie Clicker.

+# Usage
+- Run the script.
+- If this is the first run, please close all pop-ups that may appear.❗❗❗
+- The script will automatically start performing its tasks.
+- To stop the script, press the ESC key.
+- Runtime Issues: If the script fails to execute as expected, ensure that your ChromeDriver is properly set up (line 349).❗❗❗

+- # Lastly
+- You can modify or disable certain functions according to your needs.
+- If you have suggestions for improving this script or if you have developed a better version, please feel free to share your ideas.
+- Have fun 👋

+-
 ### Version
 - This script was created using Cookie Clicker v2.052.
 Note that newer features may not be compatible.

+# Technical Details

 ### Requirements
 - Python 3.x